Emerging infectious diseases:

 An international school

-Led by the University of Toulouse, at the head of a consortium of nine partners, the UNITEID University Research School aims to develop capabilities for preventing and responding to health crises through the early detection of Emerging Infectious Diseases, epidemiological and molecular surveillance of emerging pathogens and vectors in ecosystems, and the development of diagnostic and therapeutic resources.
+Led by the University of Toulouse, at the head of a consortium of nine partners, the UNITEID Graduate School aims to develop capacities for preventing and responding to health crises through the early detection of Emerging Infectious Diseases, epidemiological and molecular surveillance of emerging pathogens and vectors in ecosystems, and the development of diagnostic and therapeutic resources.

 Find all UNITEID members and partners in France and abroad.